Blitzapps/blitz-orm/readme.md

 - Queries (stable)
 - Mutations (some issues)

+MultiDB

+- Basic queries work and are correctly routed to different databases
+- Nested queries with references to different dbs are not supported yet

+Next-auth

+- Fully compatible with next-auth (Auth.js) but we need to publish the adapter

 ## How to Use

 1. Install the package using your package manager, for example: